 Capital of the Camargue region in Provence and situated along the Rhone River, the city of Arles in France is full of Roman ruins dating back to the 1st century BC.

 I knew it better as the former home of Vincent van Gogh.

 I studied Impressionism and Post-Impressionism in college.
 Along with the Italian Renaissance, they were some of my favorite periods.

-Only my brief visit, on a grey and overcast Saturday, resulted in more time walking among the Roman ruins than admiring scenes that inspired van Gogh’s most famous works such as Café Terrace at Night, The Night Café, and Bedroom in Arles.
+On a grey and overcast Saturday, my all-too-brief visit resulted in more time walking among the Roman ruins than admiring scenes that inspired van Gogh's most famous works, such as Café Terrace at Night, The Night Café, and Bedroom in Arles.

 The Roman Ruins

-Upon arriving in the city by train, I walked toward the most obvious point of interest, the Roman amphitheater.
+Upon arriving in the city by train from nearby Avignon, I walked toward the most obvious point of interest–the Roman amphitheater.

 According to UNESCO: